awsdocs/aws-kms-developer-guide/doc_source/ct-creategrant.md

 # CreateGrant<a name="ct-creategrant"></a>

 The following example shows an AWS CloudTrail log entry for the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation\.
-For information about creating grants in AWS KMS, see [Using grants](grants.md)\.
+For information about creating grants in AWS KMS, see [Using grants in AWS KMS](grants.md)\.

 ```
 {